Plant Talk 5 Pages 25-36 6th ed. 27-36 5th ed.

 Plants with whorled leaves:

 What plants can you add to the patterns above from your area or other knowledge?

-For the next class we will cover other major mostly non-woody temperate cultivated food plants it will be posted around June 5th.
+For the next class we will cover major mostly non-woody temperate cultivated food plants it will be posted around May 20th.

 Below are items to think about/comment on.
 Please write me directly at email@example.com or leave information in the commentary under this class. i would really love to hear what you have to say!!!

 In the meantime…